Phoenix Dan Cong Oolong Tea Honey Orchid Mi Lan Xiang

 Harvest time: April 2017

 A distinct slightly smoky and floral aroma that melds into a sweet and creamy mouth feel and a satisfyingly smooth finish.

-210oF, 4 grams (heaping 2 tbsp) for 6-8 ounces of spring/filtered water, adjust to taste, 30 seconds, at least 5 steepings.
+210oF, 5 grams (heaping 2 tbsp) for 6-8 ounces of spring/filtered water, adjust to taste, 30 seconds, up to 6 steepings.
 We advise against the use of tap water as well as purified water.

 Gongfu brewing guide:

 It is recommend to use the Gongfu brewing method in order to get the best out of the tea.

 Use a gaiwan or Yixing clay pot to enhance the aroma and taste, usually 7 grams (2 rounded tbsp) of dry leaves for 100 ml (3.4 oz) of water.
 When using gongfu brewing method, it is essential to warm up the brewing vessel so that the water temperature will not drop significantly before brewing and also quickly rinse the tea before the first brewing.
 The recommended brewing time is 10s,10s,15s,15s, 20s.
 You may add 5 or 10 seconds steeping time for each subsequent infusions.

 Please click here for more detailed Gongfu brewing instructions.